Push your first image to your Azure container registry using the Docker CLI

 docker login and when you tag images for pushing to your registry.
 In the examples in this article, the fully qualified name is myregistry.azurecr.io.

-First, pull the public Nginx image to your local computer.
+First, pull a public Nginx image to your local computer.
+This example pulls an image from Microsoft Container Registry.

 Run the container locally

-Execute following docker run command to start a local instance of the Nginx container interactively (
+Execute the following docker run command to start a local instance of the Nginx container interactively (

 -it) on port 8080.
 The